mycroftwilde/Portainer_Templates/README.md

 I have added a list section for other Portainer Templates, for easy reference.
 You can access it here: [List](https://github.com/mycroftwilde/portainer_templates/tree/master/TemplatesList)

-I will also be cleaning up this README file for easier readability in the near future.

 ## Previous Updates: